solosTec/cyng/README.md

 mkdir projects
 cd projects
 cmake -Wno-dev -G "Visual Studio 15 2017 Win64" ..
+#cmake -Wno-dev -G "Visual Studio 16 2019 Win64" ..
 ```

 This will generate a Solution file for Visual Studio 15.
 Open this file and select **Build All**.
 CMake may require a little help to find the Boost Library.
 In this case modify the variable *BOOST_ROOT*
 in CMakeList.txt to the correct path.
+To generate a Solution file for Visual Studio 16 2019 CMake v3.14.2 or higher
+is required.

 ## Hints for cross compiling ##